GrandStrategos/Command_Resources/Guides/GPS Jamming with Lua/readme.md

 end
 ```

-Now what we have to do is change the latitude and longitude of this Terminal Point.
+Now what we have to do is change the latitude and longitude of this terminal point.
 We can customize this change as we want, for example depending on the strength of the jammer we can make this variation higher or lower, also we can again use the jamming_resistance attribute to calculate the variation of the impact point.

 ```
 lat = lat + math.random(-10,10)/10^4